You need to see DPS gear in action. Get a live demo with our engineers.

-Are you looking for a competent SNMP manager for your system?
+Are you looking for the best SNMP manager for your system?
 Are you not sure what you should be looking for yet?

 If you're in need of software to monitor SNMP equipment at all of your sites, your first instinct is likely to search for free site monitoring software.
-Freeware may seem like a no-brainer way to save money, but - heads-up - it'll end up costing you more in the end.
+Freeware may seem like a no-brainer way to save money, but - unless you're just a hobbyist - it'll end up costing you more in the end.

-Deploying freeware is an unfortunately common practice.
+Deploying freeware in important networks is an unfortunately common practice.
 And that's because the dangers of free site monitoring software aren't very well known.

 I'm sure you have expensive and mission-critical gear located at your sites.
 Your SNMP network and your entire operation hinges on the successful operation of these critical pieces of equipment.
 You simply can't afford to monitor your gear with a freeware you downloaded somewhere on the internet, that's likely running on unstable, consumer-grade hardware.